-Lantana is a perennial that is simply beautiful!
-It will lend a special touch to the garden boxes and flower beds in your garden.
+Lantana is a perennial flower shrub that gives a special touch to garden boxes and flower beds.

 Lantana facts in a blink